erincatto/box2d/docs/recording.md

 // ... create bodies, step the world as usual ...
 ```

-`recordingPath` is the only way to start recording.
-There is intentionally no
-`BeginRecording`, since starting partway through would require snapshotting the engine's
-internal state, which the design deliberately avoids.
+`recordingPath` records from `b2CreateWorld`.
+To start partway through a session instead, use
+`b2World_StartRecording` (below), which snapshots the live world into the file first.

 While a world is recording you can copy the file out at any time without interrupting capture: